Bentley University: Student life

-Academic organizations
+Organizations

 Bentley is home to a number of academic organizations.
-Its Fed Challenge team won the National Fed Challenge in 2010, and won second place in 2012.
+Its Fed Challenge team won the College National Fed Challenge in 2010, and won second place in 2012.
 The university is also home to the Bentley Investment Group, a student-run organization charged with managing a portion of the university's endowment fund.
 Bentley Investment Group started with $250,000 in 1997 with 24 original members, the assets managed by the club has grown substantially over the past few decades.
 The technology sector of Bentley Investment Group is currently the largest sector.
 Other notable academic organizations include Bentley Open Market Committee, Bentley Marketing Association, TAMID, and the Bentley Real Estate Group.